xiphonics/picoTracker/usermanual/content/pages/instruments.md

 When entering the import file browser, the current folder is the library root folder `/samples`.
 All samples (`.wav` files) in that folder are listed.

 Use the `UP` and `DOWN` arrow keys to navigate through the list of available sample files and subdirectories, subdirectories are indciated with a `/` prefix.
 Press `EDIT` to enter a subdirectory, you can go back to the parent directory by navigating to the `/..` entery and pressing `ENTER`.
-Press `PLAY` to audition the currently selected sample wave file.
+Hold down `PLAY` to audition the currently selected sample wave file.
 To import the currently selected wave file press `ALT`+`PLAY`.

 At any time, you can return to the instrument screen from the sample file browser by pressing `NAV`+`LEFT`.

+### Auditioning Volume Control

+The Import View includes a convenient way to adjust the volume when previewing samples:

+- **EDIT + UP**: Increase preview volume by 5%
+- **EDIT + DOWN**: Decrease preview volume by 5%

+While holding the EDIT key, the current preview volume level (0-100%) will be displayed in the onscreen.
+When you release the EDIT key, the file listing will be shown again.

+The preview volume uses a non-linear (quadratic) scale that provides more precise control at lower volumes, making it easier to fine-tune quiet previews.
+This setting is saved with your project and will be restored when you reload it.

 *Note:* While there is no fixed limit for the number of sub-directory levels, there is a maximum of **256** files per directory.
 Also please note that while FAT formatted sdcards can support upto *256* characters per filename, picoTracker only supports upto **128** character file names and only with **ASCII** characters.